-Click here for a Microsoft Word version of this document suitable for printing and framing.
+Click here for a PDF version of this document suitable for printing and framing.

 First, remember the story of the ant and the grasshopper.
 The ending of that

 one varies, including the New Orleans variation which blames the government

 for the grasshopper’s predicament.
 However, the moral remains clear: you are